How to Apply as an Incoming Freshman

 Step 4: Send Us Your Transcript

-Prior to your enrollment, we must receive your final official high school transcripts.
+We must receive your final official high school transcripts prior to your enrollment.
 If you participated in an early/middle college program or a dual enrollment program, we must also receive official transcripts from each college.

 Step 5: Submit Your Test Scores (optional)

-You don’t have to submit a test score in order to be admitted and earn a merit award.* However, you may be able to earn a higher merit award if you do submit one.
-There’s no real downside to including them, because it will only increase your merit award.
+Most students do not have to submit a test score in order to be admitted and earn a merit scholarship.* However, you may be able to earn a higher scholarship by submitting one.
+There’s no real downside to including a score because it can only increase your scholarship.
 We’ll never lower it.
-You can submit your test score with your application or any time before July 1.
+You may submit your test score with your application or any time before July 1.

 Sending Your Scores: